rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 1. We have further segregated the brick kilns based on two types of kilns: Zigzag and FCBK (Fixed Chimney Bull's Trench Kiln).
 We found that **70% of the brick kilns are Zigzag kilns and rest are FCBK**.

+1. We ran [WRF-CAMx](https://www.camx.com/) simulation over Delhi-NCR region for Nov-Dec 2023 and found the brick kilns contribute 8% of PM2.5 pollution in the region.

+Following are the detailed statistics and plots for the points mentioned above.

 ### Scatter plot of Brick Kilns in IG Plain

 ![](images/ig_plain_bk.png)